ansumsingh/LinkedList/README.md

 # LinkedList

 This linkedlist class uses is for C++14 compiler.
 This linkedList uses the smart pointer so the overhead of deletion is not necessary.
+In addition this linked list implements move semantics and copy-and-idiom for performance inhancement

 # Usage
 using namespace myLinkedList;//for the namespace